annotation/stam-rust/README.md

     )?;
 ```

 The implementation will ensure to reuse any already existing `AnnotationData` if possible, as not duplicating data is one of the core characteristics of the STAM model.

-There is also an `AnnotationStoreBuilder` you can use with implements the builder pattern for the annotation store as a whole.

 ### Serialisation to file